Australian Gender Neutral Fashion

 Luxury brand Gucci is leaping ahead of the pack with their new MX tab that allows shoppers to browse looks on gender-neutral models.

 Australian Gender Neutral Brands

 More and more Australian fashion labels are offering gender-neutral collections.
 While the trend is on, and it’s growing, here are some more of the key Australian fashion brands focussing on gender-neutrality.

-Ten Pieces stormed Australian fashion week in 2015 with it’s wow-runway at Bondi’s iconic Icebergs, where models strutted along the edges and bottom of its now famouly drained pool.
-Fast forward to 2018 where they repeated the feat to a capacity audience.
+Ten Pieces stormed Australian fashion week some years back with it’s wow-runway at Bondi’s iconic Icebergs, where models strutted along the edges and bottom of its now famouly drained pool.
+They repeated the feat to a capacity audience some years later, in 2018.
 It’s a street wear brand focussed on the future, rebellion and the ability to layer clothing.

 Colourful, sustainable and right up there in the diversity stakes, Melbourne’s/Naarm’s Erik-Yvon is undoubtedly one of the champions of true genderless fashion.
 Bold in colours, shapes textures and patterns, Erik-Yvon strives to produce sustainable and ethical gender neutral designs.
+Having showcased twice at Australian Fashion Week, Erik-Yvon is finally getting the recognition for genderless fashion that he’s always championed.
 Check out more of his designs from his Australian Fashion Week debut.

 An elevated Melbourne/Naarm street wear label going since 2018, Best Jumpers designer Dylan Best offers a range of relaxed fit, quality garments that can easily and comfortably be worn by all genders.